sted9000/sted9000.github.io/daily/_posts/2020-04-20-Simple-Advice.md

 Which has me wondering...

 What are the similar pieces of advice in other aspects of life?
-How and why are can they be so powerful?
+How and why are they be so powerful?

 So far I have theorized that they might share these attributes: